Mistake Audit

 Rule two: don't expect a same-day reply outside business hours

-The 24-hour text-back expectation is a generational minority view.
-Most people under 40 consider a 24-hour response time appropriate for non-urgent messages, and a 48-hour window for messages sent in the evening or weekend.
-If you genuinely need a same-day response, label it — “not urgent, but…” or “just need a yes/no when you have a sec.”
+Trust me, the rigid same-hour text-back expectation is a generational minority view.
+Younger texters tend to treat a full day as a reasonable window for anything non-urgent, and longer still for an evening or weekend message.
+You can see how completely mobile life shifted across age groups in Pew Research Center's mobile fact sheet.
+If you genuinely need a same-day response, label it: “not urgent, but…” or “just need a yes/no when you have a sec.”

 Rule three: read receipts are a feature, not a contract